KC-7/ai-art-site/README.md

 | [Aesthetically Pleasing Icons](https://fontawesome.com/search?q=next&o=r&m=free) | Font Awesome icons for use in the project |
 | [Allow Only Registered Users to Download Images](https://docs.djangoproject.com/en/4.2/ref/templates/builtins/) | Django documentation for restricting access to registered users |
 | [Disable Right Click on Images](https://www.dotnettricks.com/learn/aspnet/disable-right-click-on-web-page-and-images) | Tutorial on disabling right-click on images for added protection |

+## Credits

+In addition to the above documentation, I would like to give credit to the following resources:

+- __Code Institute__ - I've been learning how to code through the Code Institute, I found the information learned so far has given me the ability to create most of this project, I found the walk through Django Blog Project very helpful and it was used as the base for this project.

+- __Mentor__ - I found my three calls with my Code Institute mentor, Rohit, exceptionally valuable and useful.

+- __ChatGPT__ - ChatGPT is relativly new technolgoy and needs to be used with a mountain of salt.
+Despite its inaccuracies, hallecanations and limitations, I found it a very useful resource when creating this project.
+I used it to assist with debugging and to point me in the direction of some of the coding requirements.
+It was particularliy useful when configuring the GenerateArt View, this took some trial and error before I had it functioning as intended.
+I also used ChatGPT to create the boilerplate data for the static about pages.
+I cross check information provided by ChatGPT with reputable resources to ensure the data being provided is reliable.

+- __YouTube__ - I watached many videos on how to set up and use the OpenAI API, create Django projects, configure custom domains, etc.

+---

+## Contact

+I can be contacted directly at the following email address:

+- Kieran@KC-7.com